 In a functional scenario, this water moves in a closed loop—fission heats the water to make steam, the steam drives the turbine, the turbine makes electricity as the steam is condensed back to water, and the process starts again.
 Both the steam and the water are highly radioactive—particles of the core get suspended in them—but it’s not a concern, as long as the cycle remains contained and intact.
 When there’s a breach, however, this radioactive wastewater is released.

 The water issues at Fukushima are compounded, however, because groundwater has been pouring into the plant’s ravaged reactor buildings, where it becomes radioactive, yet must be pumped out to keep from swamping the cooling system.
 To contain the water, TEPCO has been relying on storage tanks.
-Each tank holds the equivalent of 112 Olympic-sized pools, and they must keep being created as the groundwater flood continues; they now sprawl over 42 acres of parking lots and lawns.
-As of last April, TEPCO planned to chop down a small forest to make room for hundreds more tanks.
-It gets worse: in October, news broke that toxic water had overflown the tanks and may have spilled into the Pacific Ocean through a drainage ditch.
+Each tank holds the equivalent of 112 Olympic-sized pools, and they must keep being created as the groundwater flood continues.
+Initially, TEPCO planned to chop down a small forest to make room for hundreds more tanks.
+It gets worse: in October 2013, news broke that toxic water had overflown the tanks and may have spilled into the Pacific Ocean through a drainage ditch.

 Can radioactive water be filtered?
 Yes, but it’s not an easy task.
 The water at Fukushima is contaminated with several different radioactive elements, including strontium, cesium, and iodine, and the particles are very small.
 While efforts have been made to filter the water, it has yet to work.
 And, as Dr. Brenner pointed out, it wouldn’t actually solve the problem—there would still be radioactivity, it would just be separate from the water.
 That radioactivity would need to be stored somewhere, like the spent fuel.